ThomasBrazier/EasyMareyMap/README.md

 # EasyMareyMap

-Estimate local recombination rates with the Marey map method [Brazier and Glémin 2022](https://doi.org/10.1371/journal.pgen.1010141).
+Estimate local recombination rates with the Marey map method as described in [Brazier and Glémin 2022](https://doi.org/10.1371/journal.pgen.1010141).

-This R package provide an easy script solution for the Marey map method, as described in more details in the original MareyMap package.
+This R package provide an easy script solution for the Marey map method, which is described in more details in the original MareyMap package.
 See [Rezvoy et al. 2007](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btm315) and [Siberchicot et al. 2017](https://CRAN.R-project.org/package=MareyMap).

 The original MareyMap package is based on a graphical user interface and does not allow to easily script the method.
 This package is a simple implementation for scripting.